giomasce/asmc/README.md

  * `empty` is just an empty test payload.
 It prints a message and then stop.
 Not very funny.

- * `asmasm` is an Assembly compiler written in Assembly, which can be used as a payload for the kernel, in order to make a small operating system that is just able to compile others Assembly programs to expand its capabilities.
-Once `asmasm` is loaded, it compiles the file `main.asm` and then jumps to the label `main`.
-   `asmasm` is able to compile itself.
+ * `asmasm` is an assembler written in Assembly, which can be used as a payload for the kernel, in order to make a small operating system that is just able to compile others Assembly programs to expand its capabilities.
+Once `asmasm` is loaded, it compiles the file `main.asm` and then jumps to the label `main`.  `asmasm` is able to compile itself.

    `asmasm` supports only a subset of the x86 Assembly syntax and some NASM-styled directives.
 It definitely will not be able to compile